-- 3.34 The County Council is responsible for delivering the library service across the District.
+- 3.53 The County Council is responsible for delivering the library service across the District.
 Unlike medical services, utilities or school places the service is not dependent on patronage based on where people live.
-Customers of libraries do not necessarily exclusively use a library close to their own homes and they may use a library near where they work or where they choose to shop. - 3.35 It is unclear whether and where library deficits exist within the District, but conversations to date have not indicated a clear need for additional provision.
+Customers of libraries do not necessarily exclusively use a library close to their own homes and they may use a library near where they work or where they choose to shop. - 3.54 The level of service across the District is kept under constant review, and there are currently no specific library deficits that exist within the District, but conversations will continue to establish a clear need for any additional provision.